 “Mission: Impossible is about immersing an audience into these places, and celebrating the geography of the environments we’re in,” says Tom Cruise.
 Here’s a closer look at the locations used in each of the six Mission: Impossible movies.

-You might also like: The Best and Worst Mission: Impossible Movies, Ranked
+You might also like: The Best and Worst Mission: Impossible Movies, Ranked.

-Locations: Prague, Liverpool Street Station, Washington DC and Virginia.
+Locations: Prague, London, Washington DC and Virginia.

 Ghost Protocol feels like the most global film in the series.
-At times the transitions feel a little clunky as we are hurled from Eastern Europe to India to the Middle East, but there are some standout moments.
+At times, the transitions feel a little clunky as we are hurled from Eastern Europe to India to the Middle East, but there are some standout moments.
 A particular highlight is the scene shot along the facade of the impressive Burj Khalifa in Dubai.
 Cruise is seen swinging from the side of the tallest building in the world, once again doing many of the stunts for real.

 There’s a great scene involving Rebecca Ferguson in Vienna, too, but the series always manages to find a way back to its London roots, and Rogue Nation is no exception.
-Keep an eye out for an early moment in Piccadilly Circus around the old Red Light District of Soho.
+Keep an eye out for an early moment in Piccadilly Circus around the old red light district of Soho.